-As at 31 December 2020, in the scope of the half-yearly calibration and update process of the parameters used in the collective impairment model of the specialized financing portfolio, among other aspects, the work-out period inherent in the recovery of credit under litigation was revised, this being the period as from which the expected loss is considered at 100%, with same having been widened from 120 to 156 months.
+As at 31 December 2021, in the scope of the half-yearly calibration and update process of the parameters used in the collective impairment model of the specialized financing portfolio, among other aspects, the work-out period inherent in the recovery of credit under litigation was revised, this being the period as from which the expected loss is considered at 100%, with same having been widened from 120 to 156 months.
 This calibration resulted in a decrease in the amount of the expected impairment losses of this portfolio in the approximate amount of € 5,700 thousand (Note 22).

-Interest income from other credit operations includes interest received on overdue credit, which are reflected in net interest income (Note 17).
+Interest income from other credit operations includes interest received on overdue credit, which are reflected in loan recoveries (Note 22).